imkikus/imkikus/README.md

 - 👀 I’m interested in Web/Mobile application development
 - 🌱 I’m currently learning multiple frontend frameworks
 - 💞️ I’m looking to collaborate on official softwares
-- 📫 How to reach me imkikus@gmail.com
+- 📫 How to reach me?
+Email: imkikus@gmail.com

 <!---
 imkikus/imkikus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.